vulkano-rs/vulkano-www/content/guide-image-export.md

-# Exporting the content of an imaage
+# Exporting the content of an image

 In [the previous section](/guide/image-clear) we filled the image with a color.